<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2694911697476081&amp;ev=PageView&amp;noscript=1">

 4. Apply for the FAA Student Pilot Certificate

-5. Pass an aeronautical knowledge exam, administered by the FAA
+5. Pass an aeronautical knowledge exam

 2